 - Malignancy (for example, secondary carcinoma, lymphoma).

-- Inflammatory (for example, sarcoidosis, connective tissue disorders, autoimmune disease).
+- Inflammation (for example, sarcoidosis, connective tissue disorders, autoimmune disease).

 - Staphylococci are the most common causative organisms.